 The Supplementary Pensions Act reform entered into force as of 1 January 2016.
 It amended the Act of 28 April 2003 by introducing the alignment of the supplementary pension age and the legal pension age (respectively 65, 66 in 2025 and 67 in 2030).
 Supplementary pension benefits will be paid at the same time as the legal pension's effective start.
 Previously, some occupational pension plans allowed early liquidation: lump sum payments or annuities from supplementary pension could be paid from the age of 60.
-Conversely, employees who decide to postpone their effective retirement when having reached the legal pension age have the possibility to claim their supplementary pension or to continue to be affiliated to the pension scheme until their effective retirement.
+Conversely, employees who decide to postpone their effective retirement when having reached the legal pension age, have the possibility to claim their supplementary pension or to continue to be affiliated to the pension scheme until their effective retirement.

-&lt;sup>69 OECD, Pension at Glance 2017 Country Profiles - Belgium, https://data.oecd.org/pension/net-pension-replacement-rates.htm.
+57 OECD, Pension at Glance 2017 Country Profiles - Belgium, https://data.oecd.org/pension/net-pension-replacement-rates.htm.

-Moreover, many occupational pension plans provided financial compensations to offset the income loss that employees may have when they end prematurely their career.
-As of January 1st, 2016, all these aforementionned beneficial anticipation measures were abolished.
+Moreover, many supplementary pension plans provided financial compensations to offset the income loss employees may have when they end prematurely their career.
+As of January 1st, 20 16, all these existing beneficial anticipation measures were abolished.
 These existing "advance mechanisms" can still be applied to affiliates who reached the age of 55 years on or before December 31, 2016.
-At the beginning of 2017, approximatively 3.7 million Belgians (75% of the active population) were covered by occupational pension plans:
+At the beginning of 2018, approximatively 3.76 million Belgians (79% of the active population58) were covered by occupational pension plans:

-- 3.1 million employees were covered either by their company or by their sector of activity; - 367,586 self-employed individuals were covered by supplementary pension plans; - 182,691 individuals were covered both by their company or by their sector of activity and by a supplementary pension plan dedicated to self-employed.
+- 3.2 million employees were covered either by their company or by their sector of activity; - 363,459 self-employed individuals were covered by supplementary pension plans; - 197,034 individuals were covered both by their company or by their sector of activity and by a supplementary pension plan dedicated to self-employed.59